Randolph Caldecott: Marriage

-In 1879 he moved to Wybornes, a house near Kemsing in Kent.
-It is there that he became engaged to Marian Brind, who lived at Chelsfield about seven miles away.
+In 1879, Caldecott moved to Wybornes, a house near Kemsing in Kent.
+It was there that he became engaged to Marian Brind, who lived at Chelsfield about seven miles away.
 They were married on 18 March 1880 and lived at Wybornes for the next two years.
 There were no children of the marriage.
-In the autumn of 1882 the Caldecotts left Kent and bought a house, Broomfield, at Frensham in Surrey; they also rented No 24 Holland Street, Kensington.
+In the autumn of 1882, the Caldecotts left Kent and bought a house, Broomfield, at Frensham in Surrey; they also rented No 24 Holland Street, Kensington.
 By 1884, sales of Caldecott's Nursery Rhymes had reached 867,000 copies (of twelve books) and he was internationally famous.

 Death

 Caldecott's health was generally poor and he suffered much from gastritis and a heart condition going back to an illness in his childhood.
 It was his health among other things which prompted his many winter trips to the Mediterranean and other warm climates.
 It was on such a tour in the United States of America in 1886 that he was taken ill again and died.
 He and Marian had sailed to New York and travelled to Florida in an unusually cold February; Randolph was taken ill and died at St. Augustine.
 He was not quite 40 years old.
 A headstone marks his grave in the cemetery there.

 Soon after his early death, his many friends contributed to a memorial, which was designed by Sir Alfred Gilbert.
 It was placed in the crypt of St Paul's Cathedral, London.
 There is also a memorial to him in Chester Cathedral.